-Course-HIS- -E-23: Rise of Modern West Total Credit: 4 Time: 3 Hrs.
-Marks: 100 External: 80 Internal: 20 Note: The Question Paper will consist of nine que estions.
-The candidate shall attempt five quest tions in all.
-Question No. 1 will be com pulsory, which will consist of four short conce eptual / thematic questions of equal marks (i.e. 4 marks each) spread over the whole syllal bus.
-The candidate shall attempt four mo re questions, selecting at least one from each Unit.
-Each question will carry equal mark s (i.e. 16 marks).
-Course Outo comes: The Course is designed to provide adequate understanding of the historical processes and d developments leading to the rise of mode rn west.
-At the end of f the Course, the students will be able to: HIS-E-23.1 Learn the major historical development opments in the age of renaissance and reformation.
-HIS-E-23.2 HIS-E-23.2 Comprehend the discovery of new lands in Africa, America, Asia and rise of earlier colonial system.
+Course-HIS- E-23: Rise of Modern West Total Credit: 4 Time: 3 Hrs.
+Marks: 100 External: 80 Internal: 20 estions.
+The candidate shall attempt five pulsory , which will consist of four short (i.e. 4 marks each) spread over the whole ore questions, selecting at least one from each Unit.
+Each question will carry equal mark ts (i.e. 16 marks).
+Course Outco omes: The Course is designed to provide adequate understanding of the historical processes and l developments leading to the rise of mode rn west.
+At the end of the Course, the students will be able to: HIS-E-23.1 Learn the major historical devel opments in the age of renaissance and reformation.
+HIS-E-23.2 Comprehend the discovery of nev lands in Africa, America, Asia and the rise of earlier colonial system.
 HIS-E-23.3 Grasp the developments leading to the growth of modernity in the western world.
-HIS-E-23.4 of 18 th and 19 th centuries which led to the rise of modern west.
-Unit - I • 1: The 'Total History' Approach to the • n; Renaissance: Humanism, Rationalism ture and Visual Arts; Society: Families, • ormation and the Protestant Movements; and Holy Book; Social Repercussions of Reformation; Counter-Reformation Unit - II Unit - II Geographical Discoveries and Rise of Mercantilism and Colonialism Cartography, Cosmology and Navigation; Discovery of New Lands: A America, Asia; Mercantile Revolution: Origins, Theories and Re Mercantilism and European Econo mics; Earlier Colonial System and Colonization of North & South America C 77 11.1 .
-35 1 35 Unit - III from Tradition to Modernity; Mapping olution, Books and Reading Habits;
+HIS-E-23.4 Understand the structural changes erstand the structural changes of 18 th and 19 th centuries which led to the rise of modern west.
+Unit - I n: The 'Total History' Approach to the n; Renaissance: Humanism, Rationalism and Individualism; Renaissance in Cul ture and Visual Arts; Society: Families, Sexualities and Gender Relations; Refe ormation and the Protestant Movements; Intellectual Debates on Religion, God and Holy Book; Social Repercussions of Reformation; Counter-Reformation Unit - II Geographical Discoveries and Rise of Mercantilism and Coloni ion; Discovery of New Lands: Africa, America, Asia; Mercantile Revolut ion: Origins, Theories and Results; Mercantilism and European Econo mics; Earlier Colonial System and Colonization of North & South America Unit - III The Growth of Modernity: Transition from Tradition to Modernity; Mapping Mentalities 1500-1700: Printing Rev volution, Books and Reading Habits; Changing Popular Culture in Europ e - Debates, Manners and Festivals;